yoshioterada/Secure-OpenAI-Java-App-on-Azure-Container-Apps/README.md

 #### 2.7.3 Implementing a RESTful Endpoint (Main Part)

 Next, create an `AIChatController.java` file in the `src/main/java/com/yoshio3` directory.
-Implement the following code.
-This defines a RESTful endpoint that, upon receiving a request, queries OpenAI.
+Implement the following code to define a RESTful endpoint that queries OpenAI upon receiving a request.

 ```java
 package com.yoshio3;